 Under the Company's ADS program, each ADS represents the right to receive one share.
 To withdraw any shares, a holder of ADSs has to surrender for cancellation American Depositary Receipts, or ADRs, evidencing 100 ADSs or any integral multiple thereof.
 Each ADR bears a legend to that effect.
 As a result, holders of ADSs are unable to withdraw fractions of shares or units or receive any cash settlement from the depositary in lieu of withdrawal of fractions of shares or units.
-Holders of shares representing less than one unit, or 100 shares, may require the Company to repurchase those shares, whereas holders of ADSs are unable to withdraw the underlying shares.
-Under the Company's ADS program, an ADS holder cannot cause the depositary to require the Company to repurchase or units on its behalf.
+Holders of shares representing less than one unit, or 100 shares, may require the Company to repurchase those shares, whereas holders of ADSs representing less than one unit of shares are unable to exercise this right because the holders of these ADSs are unable to withdraw the underlying shares.
+Under the Company's ADS program, an ADS holder cannot cause the depositary to require the Company to repurchase fractions of shares or units on its behalf.
 For a further discussion of the ADSs and the ADS program, see "Description of American Depositary Receipts" set forth in the Company's registration statement on Form F-1 filed with the Securities and Exchange Commission on July 22, 2002.
 For a further discussion of the Japanese unit share system, see "Additional Information-Memorandum and Articles of Association-The Unit Share System."